bmmpxf/geoserver/doc/en/user/source/restconfig/api/index.rst

 This section contains a full reference to the GeoServer REST configuration API.

 .. todo:: This page contains a number of representations saved as plain text.
+They have not been updated.
 How to verify that these are still up-to-date?
 Or how best to update them?
 Or perhaps we want to remove them instead?

 .. todo:: Need to verify if this list is exahustive.
-Some entries, like "/fonts", are hidden, so there may be others.
+Some entries, like "/fonts", are hidden (why?), so there may be others.

 .. toctree::
    :maxdepth: 1